Patient Portrayal

 ENTYVIO may cause serious side effects, including:

-• Infusion-related and serious allergic reactions.
-These reactions can happen while you are receiving ENTYVIO or several hours after treatment.
+- Infusion-related and serious allergic reactions can happen while you are receiving ENTYVIO or several hours after treatment.
 You may need treatment if you have an allergic reaction.
-Tell your healthcare provider or get medical help right away if you get any of these symptoms during or after an infusion of ENTYVIO: rash, itching, swelling of your lips, tongue, throat or face, shortness of breath or trouble breathing, wheezing, dizziness, feeling hot, or palpitations (feel like your heart is racing).
+Tell your healthcare provider or get immediate medical help if you get any of these symptoms during or after an infusion of ENTYVIO: rash, itching, swelling of your lips, tongue, throat or face, shortness of breath or trouble breathing, wheezing, dizziness, feeling hot, or palpitations (feel like your heart is racing).

-• Infections.
+- Infections.
 ENTYVIO may increase your risk of getting a serious infection.
-Before receiving ENTYVIO and during treatment with ENTYVIO, tell your healthcare provider if you think you have an infection or have symptoms of an infection such as fever, chills, muscle aches, cough, shortness of breath, runny nose, sore throat, red or painful skin or sores on your body, tiredness, or pain during urination.
+Before receiving and during treatment with ENTYVIO, tell your healthcare provider if you think you have an infection or symptoms of an infection, such as fever, chills, muscle aches, cough, shortness of breath, runny nose, sore throat, red or painful skin or sores on your body, tiredness, or pain during urination.

-• Liver Problems.
-Liver problems can happen in people who receive ENTYVIO.
-Tell your healthcare provider right away if you have any of the following symptoms: tiredness, loss of appetite, pain on the right side of your stomach (abdomen), dark urine, or yellowing of the skin and eyes (jaundice).
+- Liver Problems can happen in people who receive ENTYVIO.
+Tell your healthcare provider right away if you have any of the following symptoms: tiredness, loss of appetite, pain on the right side of your abdomen, dark urine, or yellowing of the skin and eyes (jaundice).

 Please see additional Important Safety Information below.